Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Power Spectrum Estimators

 Our approach requires a fiducial (unwindowed) power spectrum, and, for practical application, a set of simulated realizations, with the same geometry and noise properties as the data, (see Sec.\,\ref{sec: qe-implementation}).
 Practically, we may use a suite of $N$-body simulations for this purpose.
-Though the unwindowed galaxy power-spectra are not usually known \textit{a priori}, one can fit the mean of the windowed FKP mock spectra with a theory-convolved model such as one-loop EFT \citep{2020JCAP...05..042I} (given that the cosmology is already known), and use the pre-convolved best-fit to set the fiducial power spectrum.
-Notably, this requires that the theory model be accurate, to avoid biasing the estimated power spectra.
-An alternative approach would be to \textit{deconvolve} the measured windowed power spectra, though this is difficult given the finite $k$-range of the observed spectra.
+Though the unwindowed galaxy power-spectra are not usually known \textit{a priori}, one can fit the mean of the windowed FKP mock spectra with a \resub{window}-convolved model such as one-loop \resub{Effective Field Theory (hereafter EFT)} \citep{2020JCAP...05..042I} (given that the cosmology is already known), and use the pre-convolved best-fit to set the fiducial power spectrum. \resub{To avoid biasing the estimated power spectra, we require the theory model to be accurate, such that the model power spectrum is close to the truth; this just requires the $\chi^2$ of the fit to be small.
+There is no requirement for the fiducial model to match that used to analyze the data however, thus we do not need to recompute the statistic when comparing different theory prescriptions.} An alternative approach would be to \textit{deconvolve} \resub{the window from the simulated power spectra to use as a fiducial model}, though this is difficult given the finite $k$-range of the observed spectra. \resub{We further note that it is possible to remove dependence on the fiducial power spectrum entirely (except in the weights), as discussed below \eqref{eq: qe-no-fid}, though we retain it to reduce some higher-order effects such as discretization bias.}